-Date:
+Date: July 31, 2024

-July 12, 2023

-Dear Water System Owner/Manager:
+Dear Water System Owner/Manager,

-With the start of the 2023 hurricane season, the Florida Department of Health (DOH) and the Florida Department of Environmental Protection (DEP) would like to provide you with some information regarding precautionary boil water notices (PBWNs) and DEP's emergency event tracking database.
-The goal of distributing this information is to ensure effective communication and consistency between DEP, DOH, the county health departments (CHDs), the impacted water system, and the water customers.
+With the start of the 2024 Hurricane Season, the Florida Department of Health (DOH) and the Florida Department of Environmental Protection (DEP) would like to provide you with some information regarding precautionary boil water notices and DEP's emergency event tracking database.
+The goal of distributing this information is to ensure effective communication and consistency between DEP, DOH, county health departments (CHDs), impacted water systems, and utility water customers.

-When a PBWN is issued due to an emergency, the impacted water system is required to notify its customers as soon as possible.
-The impacted water system must also consult with their regulatory agency (DEP District Office or Approved CHD [ACHD]) as soon as possible.
+When a precautionary boil water notice is issued due to an emergency, the impacted water system is required to notify its customers as soon as possible, but no later than 24 hours.
+The impacted water system must also consult with their regulatory agency (DEP district office or approved CHD) as soon as possible.
 Where DEP is the regulatory agency, the local CHD must also be notified.
-A checklist to assist in the PBWN process is enclosed.
-Examples of PBWN may be found at:
+A checklist to assist in the precautionary boil water notice process is enclosed.
+Examples may be found at: FloridaHealth.gov/BWNguidance